-The UPS shall be designed to operate continuously at rated capacity as an on-line, automatic reverse transfer system in the following modes:
+The UPS shall be designed to operate continuously at rated capacity as an on-line/double conversion, automatic reverse transfer system in the following modes:

-- A. Normal The inverter continuously supplies AC power to the critical load. converter converts a utility AC power source to regulated DC power which then serves as the inverter input and, simultaneously, as a float charge input to the storage battery. - B. Emergency In the event of a utility AC power failure, the inverter shall derive its input from the system battery, therefore providing uninterrupted power to the critical load.
-This transition shall be accomplished without any switching or coupling, and with no interruption of power to the critical load from either a failure or restoration of the utility AC power.
+A. Normal - The inverter continuously supplies AC power to the critical load by converting the utility AC power source to regulated DC power source.
+The DC serves as the inverter input and as the battery systems float charge.

-- C. Recharge Subsequent to restoration of utility AC power, the converter shall automatically reactivate and provide DC power to the inverter, simultaneously recharging the system battery.
+- B. Emergency In the event of a utility AC power failure, the inverter shall derive its input from the system battery, therefore providing uninterrupted power to the critical load.
+This transition shall be accomplished without any switching or coupling, and with no interruption of power to the critical load from either a failure or restoration of the utility AC power. - C. Recharge Subsequent to restoration of utility AC power, the converter shall automatically reactivate and provide DC power to the inverter, simultaneously recharging the system battery.
 This occurs automatically and without interruption to the critical load. - D. Bypass In the event that the UPS must be taken off line due to an overload condition or UPS failure, the critical load shall be transferred to the bypass source via the static switch without interruption of AC power to the critical load.
 A paralleling, wrap-around contactor shall be used to maintain the bypass source.
 The static switch shall only be utilized for automatic emergency transfers.
 A re-transfer from bypass to inverter shall be performed automatically in overload conditions.
 A re-transfer shall be inhibited if satisfactory synchronization of the inverter and bypass is not accomplished.
-The use of the static switch shall not be required during the manual or automatic re-transfer process, therefore increasing reliability.
+The use of the static switch shall not be required during the manual or automatic re-transfer process, therefore increasing reliability. - E. ENVIRO Mode (Optional): The UPS shall be supplied using double conversion technology with an option that allows the user to transfer to a high efficiency (ENVIRO) operating mode.
+In the ENVIRO mode, the UPS shall supply power to the critical load through the UPS internal bypass.
+The bypass shall have an integral ENVIRO Static Transfer Switch (ESTS) that provides a smooth transition to inverter operation during emergency mode operation.